 Tenderness on pressure is a symptom upon which alone the diagnosis is too often made.
-It is scarcely possible for it to be wholly absent, and yet it can by no means be relied upon to indicate the severity of the attack.
-Rosving states that pressure on the left McBurney point always elicits pain in appendicitis, but not in other cases.
+It is scarcely possible for it to be wholly absent and yet it can by no means be relied upon to indicate the severity of the attack.
+Rosving (Central.
+Blatt. f.
+Chirurgie, October 26, 1907) states that pressure on the left McBurney point always elicits pain in appendicitis but not in other cases.

-Robert Morris adds something to this phase of the diagnosis.
+Robert Morris (Am.
+Jour.
+Surg., Jan.
+25, 1908) adds something to this phase of the diagnosis.
 He claims that tenderness upon pressure over a point opposite the umbilicus in the line of the anterior superior spine of the ilium has a special significance and is due to involvement of the lumbar ganglia.
 Thus Morris' point on the right side will be tender in appendicitis.
 If that point on both sides is tender, the trouble is located in the pelvis.